-IFFIm introduced a gifts and hospitality policy in 2018 and while no disclosures of gifts or offers of hospitality have been made to date, the IFFIm board has established a formal register of gifts and hospitality for use if and when such disclosure is made.
+IFFIm introduced a gifts and hospitality policy in 2018 and while no disclosures of gifts or offers of hospitality have been made to date, the IFFIm board has established a formal register of gifts and hospitality for use if such disclosure is made.

-IFFIm's Board Chair attends all meetings of the board of directors of Gavi.
-The attendance of IFFIm directors at the Gavi board meetings is strictly in an observer status with no participation in the decisions of the Gavi board.
+IFFIm directors are invited to attend meetings of the Gavi Alliance board.
+Their attendance at Gavi board meetings is strictly in an observer status with no participation in the decisions of the Gavi board.